-In the event the grievant is not satisfied with the disposition of the grievance at Level Three, the grievant may submit the written grievance to the Director of Title IX and Section 504 who will convene a grievance committee for the purpose of examining evidence of sex discrimination or discrimination on the basis of handicap in the case submitted.
-The grievance committee will consider all relevant evidence presented in connection with the grievance and may request individuals to testify before the committee.
+In the event the grievant is not satisfied with the disposition of the grievance at Level Three, the grievant may submit the written grievance to the Director of Title IX and Section 504 who will convene a grievance committee to examine evidence of sex discrimination or discrimination based on handicap in the case submitted.
+The grievance committee will consider all relevant evidence presented about the grievance and may request individuals to testify before the committee.
 Within twenty (20) days after receipt of the written grievance, the grievance committee shall determine what action, if any, should be taken to resolve the grievance.
 The decision of the grievance committee shall be final and a copy of such decision shall be delivered to the grievant.